ecopeng/GroupSize_KinshipDynamics_Selection/readme.md

 ### data

-The killer whale data used in the manuscript (which will be made available shortly).
+The killer whale data used in the manuscript.

 ---